Hearing Loss and Central Auditory Processing

 Be able to discuss the possible long-term impact of it.

 Tinnitus is phantom noise (“ringing”) in the ears.
+It is characterized by the perception of sound when there is no external sound.
+It can present itself as ringing, buzzing, clicking, or hissing.
 The word tinnitus comes from the Latin “tinnire” which means “to ring”.
 (5) When sensorineural loss occurs, the brain is missing sensory input and imagines it is hearing noise, just like a phantom limb.
+Sensorineural loss happens when there is damage in the inner ear or nerve pathways that are in charge of transmitting signals of sound to the brain.
 Tinnitus is generally a sign of sensorineural damage, although it is not necessarily accompanied by hearing loss.

 Tinnitus is not a disease but a symptom resulting from a range of underlying causes that can include ear infections, foreign objects or wax in the ear, nose allergies that prevent (or induce) fluid drain and cause wax build-up.
 Tinnitus can also be caused by natural hearing impairment (as in aging), as a side-effect of some medications, and as a side-effect of genetic (congenital) hearing loss.
-However, the most common cause for tinnitus is noise-induced hearing loss.
+Injuries to the head and neck can also result in tinnitus, usually just in one ear.
+(14) However, the most common cause for tinnitus is noise-induced hearing loss.

 Tinnitus can be perceived in one or both ears or in the head.
 It is usually described as a ringing noise, but in some patients it takes the form of a high pitched whining, buzzing, hissing, screaming, humming, tinging, or whistling sound, or as ticking, clicking, roaring, “crickets” or “tree frogs” or “locusts,” tunes, songs, beeping, or even a pure steady tone like heard in a hearing test.
 (1) It has also been described as a “wooshing” sound, as of wind or waves.
 (2) Tinnitus can be intermittent or it can be continuous, in which case it can be the cause of great distress.
 In some individuals, the intensity of tinnitus can be changed by shoulder, head, tongue, jaw, or eye movements.
 (3) Click on this link to try out a simulation of what one with tinnitus may experience hearing.
 Scroll down to the “Sounds of Tinnitus” section, and be sure to keep your volume low/medium.